balenaltd/handbook/Google-calendar.md

 From now on, you will receive notifications and reminder with regards to this event.

-## Booking a room in Google Calendar
+## Booking a Zoom room in Google Calendar

-While you are creating an event or a meeting, you can also book a Zoom room.
+Since all scheduled meetings, presentations and discussions are mainly done remotely, it is important to provide a video and audio communication platform where team members can participate.
+We do this by booking a Zoom room in Google Calendar while creating an event or a meeting.
 The steps are quite simple:

 1. When creating an event, click on the “ROOMS” tab next to the “GUESTS” tab.